-Our surgeons and providers are highly trained, extensively trained and perform more than 20,000 surgeries annually.
+Our surgeons and providers are extensively trained and perform more than 20,000 surgeries annually across 11 distinct sections:

-The residency training program in the Department of Orthopaedic Surgery was established in 1946.
-Initial ACGME accreditation as a three-year residency program was granted in May of 1969 with approval to train four residents at each level.
-In May of 1972, the length of the residency program was changed to four years and the complement of residents changed to three at each level.
-In February of 1982, the designation was changed to a five-year, categorical program (including the internship) with the resident complement remaining at three residents per level of training until July 2004 when it was increased once again to four and in 2008 to five residents.
+The orthopaedic surgical residency training program in the Department of Orthopaedic Surgery and Rehabilitation was established in 1946.
+Initial accreditation as a three-year program was granted in May of 1969 with approval to train four residents at each level.
+In May of 1972, the length of the program was changed to four years and the complement of residents changed to three at each level.
+In February of 1982, the designation was changed to a five-year, categorical program (including the internship) with the resident complement remaining at three residents per level of training until July 2004 when it was increased once again to four and in July 2008 to five.

 The podiatric surgical residency started in 2016 taking three students for three years with rotations at multiple sites.

 The department currently has 8 fellowships in the following orthopaedic subspecialties:

 - Adult reconstruction